3alexey/Slug-hunter/README.md

 # Slug-hunter
-Another attempt to catch slugs in teh garden
+Another attempt to catch slugs in the garden